 In 1950, the contractors decided to form an organization through which Heavy and Highway agreements would be negotiated with the unions.
 This organization would represent the interests of the member contractors and affiliated unions, with the primary purpose of stabilizing wages and working conditions.
 It was also dedicated to strengthening relations with the craft unions in a manner that would benefit both parties.

-Union representatives meet with the CLC Negotiating Committee every three years to forge a new contract defining wages, and working conditions, grievance procedures, health and pension benefits and other provisions.
+Union representatives meet with the CLC Negotiating Committee on a timely basis to forge new contracts defining wages, and working conditions, grievance procedures, health and pension benefits and other provisions.
 The Agreements affect more than 10,000 union workers, and their families in West Virginia.
 The mutual respect on the part of both parties, a rapport based on fairness and understanding of each others needs, and a long-standing commitment to negotiate in good faith, have enabled the council and the unions to reach a unique plateau in labor-management relations.

-The CLC offers negotiations between unions and contractors for a single-craft Heavy and Highway Agreement in West Virginia.
+The CLC offers negotiations between unions and contractors for a single-craft Heavy Agreement, and a single-craft Highway Agreement in West Virginia.
 The Agreement forged between the affiliated unions and the CLC contractors permits the contractor to choose with which craft it wishes to be associated.
-The West Virginia Heavy and Highway Agreement commands recognition for stabilizing the Heavy and Highway construction industry in the state.
+The West Virginia Heavy and WV Highway Agreement commands recognition for stabilizing the Heavy and Highway construction industry in the state.

 The CLC is the leader in collective-bargaining negotiations on a statewide basis with the unions for the Heavy and Highway contractors in West Virginia.
 The wage rates, and conditions culminated from the negotiations, and subsequently agreed to and administered by the CLC, are the wage rate that thousands for workers are paid when working in West Virginia.